backfron/laravel-finder/readme.md

 Under the hood, LaravelFinder will take the field names and will call the appropriate Filter.
 For `status` field the `Status` filter will be called, for `user_owner_id` field the UserOwnerId filter will be called, for the `finished_at` field the `FinishedAt` field will be called an so on.

-The static `filters` method will return an `Illuminate\Database\Eloquent\Builder` instance, that means you can continue chaining Eloquent methods after your filters are applied.
+After setting your filters, you can even call any method that you would normally call in your model instance, that means you can continue chaining Eloquent methods after applying your filters.

 ```php
 use App\Finders\Tasks\TaskFinder;